SBLab25/AI_Research_Agent/README.md

 ### Agent Capabilities
 - **Planner**: Generates multiple research angles; user can select the best one or let the system auto-select.
 - **Paper Reader**: Uses RAG (Retrieval-Augmented Generation) with ChromaDB to chunk and comprehend lengthy arXiv PDFs.
 - **Experimenter**: Features a Jupyter-like canvas UI.
-It spawns an isolated Python subprocess to execute code and captures `stdout`/`stderr` alongside Base64 encoded Matplotlib figures.
+It successfully generates experiment code based on the hypothesis. *(🚧 **WIP**: The isolated Python subprocess sandbox for executing code and capturing `stdout`/`stderr`/figures is currently under construction and cannot execute the generated code yet).*

 ---